 Gorubathan is a small town in the Kalimpong District of North Bengal.
 The place is also known among locals as Sombare.
-The name has it origin in weekly village market (`hut`) organized at Gorubathan every Monday (`Sombar`).
+The name has its origin in weekly village market (`hut`) organized at Gorubathan every Monday (`Sombar`).

 The place is about 73 km from Kalimpong town (via Lava) and about 55 km from Siliguri / NJP.
 To reach Gorubathan one has to travel through the NH31 till Damdim.
 From Damdim a road to the north goes to Lava through Gorubathan.
-The small town is situated on the east bank of river Chel.
+The small town is situated on the east bank of the river Chel.

 Tourist Attractions at Gorubathan

 The landscape of the area is unique as the hills meet the plains here.
 Chel riverbed is a good location for picnickers and nature lovers.
-The drive from Damdim to Gorubathan first passes through some of the most beautiful tea gardens of Dooars including Ranichera, Rangamati and Sylee.
-Just before Gorubathan the Fagu Khola, Runjung Khola and Chel Khola meet to form River Chel.
+The drive from Damdim to Gorubathan first passes through some of the most beautiful tea gardens of Dooars including Ranichera, Rangamati, and Sylee.
+Just before Gorubathan the Fagu Khola, Runjung Khola, and Chel Khola meet to form River Chel.
 On the other side of the river is the picturesque Pathorjhora tea garden.

 Just above the village is Dalim fort.
-The ruins of a fort build by the Bhutanese kings can still be seen here.
-The place located on top of the hill also offers breathtaking view of the surrounding.
+The ruins of a fort built by the Bhutanese kings can still be seen here.
+The place located on top of the hill also offers a breathtaking view of the surrounding.
 One has to trek the last stretch to reach the ruins of the fort.

 The road from Gorubathan towards Lava is also beautiful.
-The first few kilometers you will be travelling through tea gardens with Chel river on your left.
+The first few kilometers you will be traveling through tea gardens with Chel river on your left.
 The road continues through Faforkheti, This is a small village and a picnic spot for the locals.
 The picturesque village has the potential to become a tourist attraction.
-Further ahead on the road is Lava, a day trip to the famous tourist destination can easily be organised from Gorubathan.
+Further ahead on the road is Lava, a day trip to the famous tourist destination can easily be organized from Gorubathan.

 There are small homestays and other lodges in nearby area also.
-For the latest and the best accommodation in the area, you need to contact our expert travel advisors by filling the enquiry form below.
+For the latest and the best accommodation in the area, you need to contact our expert travel advisors by filling the inquiry form below.

-Apart from booking your accommodation in Gorubathan and the rest of Dooars and the Hills, at naturebeyond, we also have our own fleet of tourist vehicles and about two decades experience in organising tours.
+Apart from booking your accommodation in Gorubathan and the rest of Dooars and the Hills, at naturebeyond, we also have our own fleet of tourist vehicles and about two decades experience in organizing tours.
 You may contact us for all your travel requirements and our helpdesk executives will serve you your exact need.